william-spongberg/COMP30019-Project-2/GDD.md

 Progression in our game is designed to reward players with a sense of satisfaction in their in-game abilities.
 As players delve deeper into the lair of the Admin, they will unlock new weapons that greatly expand their combat options.
 Each new weapon caters to a distinct playstyle, whether that be melee or long-range.
 Weapons are introduced at key points in the story.
 The first weapon unlockable is a simple gun.

 A pistol and shotgun will be the primary weapons for the player, with a pencil as a melee sidearm.
+Providing a variety that a player can experiment and play around with.

 <img title="First level" alt="Alt text" src="https://github.com/feit-comp30019/2024s2-project-2-alphabeta/blob/main/Images/Weapons.png?raw=true">
 (Figure 4: Weapon Model Examples)